Miropanak/Test-MR-link/README.md

         `sudo php composer-setup.php --install-dir=/usr/local/bin --filename=composer`

-6. Run `php artisan key:generate`
+6. Run `php artisan key:generate` inside workspace bash

-7. Run `npm install`  *nevim ci funguje, to som daval z hlavy*
+7. Run `npm install`  ??????????

 8. Once it is done, you can see your project on localhost:81, to access Pgadmin, go to localhost:5051

-9. To access workspace bash run `sudo docker-compose exec workspace bash`

 10. To exit workspace bash run `exit`